FlipEnergy/personal-website/flipenergy/content/post/new_site.md

 ## I must have lost all self-respect.
 I can't believe I'm turning my website into a blog.

-Anyways, this is site is only meant as a place for me to document the evolution of my homelab.
+Anyways, this site is only meant as a place for me to document the evolution of my homelab.

 You probably already saw the diagram I made on the homepage, which I will be updating as time goes on.
 I'll post previous versions of the diagram in later posts too.